dmlat/InfoCoffee/ReadMe/README.md

 -   **Inventory Notifier (`inventory_notifier_worker.js`)**: Runs hourly to scan for inventory changes, groups them by user, and sends a consolidated report to the business owner and admins, providing an audit trail of stock adjustments.
 -   **Task Cleanup (`task_cleanup_worker.js`)**: Runs daily at 23:59 (Moscow Time) to hide completed tasks from the main UI, keeping the active task list clean while preserving historical data for analytics.

+### 4.2.1.
+Transaction Import Logic

+The system distinguishes between two types of transaction imports:

+#### **Historical Import** (`isHistoricalImport: true`)
+-   Used for importing past transactions during initial setup or data recovery
+-   **Inventory updates SKIPPED** - ingredients were already consumed in the past
+-   Optimized for speed (~10x faster) as it only handles database operations
+-   Triggered by: `--full-history` flag, initial user registration

+#### **Scheduled Import** (`isHistoricalImport: false`)
+-   Runs every 15 minutes to sync recent transactions (last 24 hours)
+-   **Inventory updates ENABLED** - ingredients are deducted for new sales only
+-   Updates ingredient levels and creates service tasks based on recipes
+-   **Critical**: Only processes inventory for NEW transactions (xmax === '0'), avoiding duplication

+**Key Features:**
+-   Uses PostgreSQL `ON CONFLICT` to distinguish new vs updated transactions
+-   Ingredient deduction only occurs for genuinely new sales
+-   Prevents duplicate inventory processing during overlapping import periods

 ### 4.3.
 Telegram Bot System (Queuing and Error Handling)

 -   **Safe Initialization (`backend/bot.js`)**: Bot initialization is handled by a controlled `startPolling` function that includes deliberate delays and a retry mechanism with exponential backoff to prevent 429 "Too Many Requests" errors on startup.